Tobermore

 Tobermore has won the Best Kept Small Village award four times and the Best Kept Large Village award in 1986.
-Most recently in September 2011, Tobermore won the Translink Ulster in Bloom village category for the third year in a row.
+In September 2011, Tobermore won the Translink Ulster in Bloom village category for the third year in a row.

 Etymology

 Tobermore is named after the townland of Tobermore which is an anglicisation of the Irish words tobar meaning "well" and mór meaning "big/great", thus Tobermore means "big/great well".
 During the seventeenth century, Tobermore was also known as Tobarmore and Tubbermore, with Tubbermore being the preferred usage of the Masonic Order even to this day.

 Topography

 Tobermore lies on the descending slope of Slieve Gallion.
 Prominent hills are: Calmore Hill (in Calmore), 268 ft; and Fortwilliam (in Tobermore), 200 ft high.

 A large oak tree called the Royal Oak grew near Calmore Castle in Tobermore.
 Until it was destroyed in a heavy storm, the Royal Oak was said to have been so large that horsemen on horseback could not touch one another with their whips across it.
 From this vague description, it is conjectured that the Royal Oak was about 10 ft in diameter or 30 ft in circumference.
 Another oak tree that once grew near Tobermore was so tall and straight that it was known as the Fishing Rod.
 Tradition is that all of the townlands were once covered with magnificent oak trees.

 The Moyola River runs from west to east half a mile to the north of Tobermore village, heading through the townlands of Ballynahone Beg and Ballynahone More.
 In these two townlands lies Ballynahone Bog, one of the largest lowland raised bogs in Northern Ireland.